HangWeHong/Trading-App/ReadMe.md

 ### Congratulations 🎉

-After completing all these steps, you can just sit back, relax, and wait for the me(for checking the pull request in case something happens) to merge your branch.
+After completing all these steps, you can just sit back, relax, and wait for the me(to check the pull request in case something happens) to merge your branch.